odz/php-src/ext/ircg/README.txt

     $ cd thttpd-2.xx
     $ patch -p1 < ../IRCG-x.x/patch_thttpd

-    IMPORTANT: It will throw SIGSEGV or SIGBUS otherwise.
+    IMPORTANT: The process will throw a SIGSEGV or SIGBUS if you forget to apply this patch.

 6. Configure and install thttpd